corda/corda-docs/content/en/docs/corda-os/4.7/clientrpc.md

 ### Specifying multiple endpoint addresses

 You can pass in multiple endpoint addresses when constructing `MultiRPCClient`.
-If you do so, `MultiRPCClient` will operate in fail-over mode and if one of the endpoints becomes unreachable, it will automatically retry the connection using a "round-robin" policy.
+If you do so, `MultiRPCClient` will operate in fail-over mode and if one of the endpoints becomes unreachable, it will automatically retry the connection using a round-robin policy.

 For more information, see the API documentation for [MultiRPCClient](https://api.corda.net/api/corda-os/4.7/html/api/javadoc/net/corda/client/rpc/ext/MultiRPCClient.html).